pengchengzeng/pengchengzeng.github.io/_pages/about.md

 # 🔥 News
 - *2026.01*: Our paper entitled "DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification" was accepted by ICLR 2026.
 - *2025.12*: Our paper entitled "Guided Co-clustering Transfer Across Unpaired and Paired Single-cell Multi-omics Data" was accepted by Bioinformatics.
+The senior student Hongyao Li is the first author.

 # 📘 Publications
-**boldface** : group members; + : co-first authors with equal contribution; * : corresponding authors with equal contribution
+Group members (current and past) are in **bold**; + : co-first authors with equal contribution; * : corresponding authors with equal contribution

 ## Statistical Machine Learning and Functional Data
 - **Siyuan Jiang+**, **Yihan Hu+**, **Wenjie Li** and **Pengcheng Zeng***.
 (2026) DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification. (<font color=Blue>``International Conference on Learning Representations (ICLR) 2026, CCF-A``</font>).